Failing Grades for Outdoor Brands in ‘Forever Chemical’ Study

 Why so dismal in the outdoor space?
-The report lays out its methodology and conclusions in detail, but one of the main hurdles for outdoor brands—and the gear they produce—seems to be the need for waterproofing.
+The report laid out its methodology and conclusions in detail, but one of the main hurdles for outdoor brands—and the gear they produce—seems to be the need for waterproofing.

-“VF is ahead of many in the industry in establishing a timeline to eliminate most PFAS use, but unfortunately it has not included PTFE [polymers used in waterproof coatings] in this commitment—a loophole that leaves the public and environment at risk from PFAS pollution,” the study says.
+“VF is ahead of many in the industry in establishing a timeline to eliminate most PFAS use, but unfortunately it has not included PTFE [polymers used in waterproof coatings] in this commitment—a loophole that leaves the public and environment at risk from PFAS pollution,” the study said.